arupdeybd/arup.dey.github.io/README.md

 ### Education
-* PhD in Industrial Engineering
+* PhD in Industrial and Manufacturing Engineering
+* MS in Industrial Engineering